microsoft/hlsl-specs/proposals/infra/INF-NNNN-availability-diagnostics.md

 annotations that signify that the API is unavailable for the target shader stage the compiler emits an _error_.

+Unlike in the _default_ or _relaxed_ mode, the compiler will emit diagnostics for mismatched shader model version without the use of a call graph and regardless of reachability.

 A user enables strict mode by passing `-fhlsl-strict-diagnostics`.

 ### Comparison Against Existing Behavior